AymoneKouame/google-cloud-data-storage/README.md

      - For dataframes, the currently supported extensions: .csv, .tsv, .xlsx, .parquet.
      - For plots, the currently supported extensions: .png, .jpeg, .bmp, .tiff, .pdf, .emf.
 Function can be used for other files but they need to be saved to the disk first.
   - **'filename' (required)**: a string; the name of the file to save data, including file extension, in the bucket.
-  - 'bucket' (default = workspace environment bucket or bucket defined at initialization): A string of format `gs//yourbucketname` defining the bucket where your data is to be saved.
+  - 'bucket' (default = bucket defined at initialization): A string of format `gs//yourbucketname` defining the bucket where your data is to be saved.
-  - 'directory' (default = 'notebooks' or directory defined at initialization): a string; the bucket directory where you wish to save the data.
+  - 'directory' (default = directory defined at initialization): a string; the bucket directory where you wish to save the data.
   - 'index' (default = True): boolean; For dataframes, should the dataframe index be saved?
   - 'dpi' (default = 'figure'): float or 'figure; For plots, what resolution?
 Floats should be in dots per inch.
 If 'figure', it will use the figure's dpi value.